[3 MIN READ]

 Ibuprofen pros and cons

-Whether prescribed by a doctor, or purchased over the counter, ibuprofen is widely used to relieve mild to moderate pain from swelling, stiffness, and joint pain—everything from arthritis to fever to menstrual cramps and other inflammatory conditions.
+Whether prescribed by a doctor, or purchased over the counter, ibuprofen is widely used to relieve mild to moderate pain from swelling, stiffness, and joint pain — everything from arthritis to fever to menstrual cramps and other inflammatory conditions.

-Moreover, given the current public health crisis of overuse (and overdosing) of opioids — an epidemic which extends to children — ibuprofen can be a reliable, safer alternative for short-term acute pain or intermittent chronic pain.
+Moreover, given the current public health crisis of overuse (and overdosing) of opioids — an epidemic that extends to children — ibuprofen can be a reliable, safer alternative for short-term acute pain or intermittent chronic pain.

 Ibuprofen is available in children’s formulas, and is safe to give to children when used correctly.
 The dosage depends on the child’s age and weight.
 And, as with other pain relievers, children who take too much ibuprofen can become very sick and develop stomach or intestinal problems.
 The American Academy of Pediatrics has a useful ibuprofen dosage table for fever and pain, but it is not a substitute for the advice of a pediatrician.